abornt/documentation/docs/src/development/frontend.md

 # React Development

-Below are examples how one can develop frontend LMS application using Reacy
+Below are examples how one can develop frontend LMS application using React

 ## Extending demo